Success

 Conclusion

-I just wanted to present to you what took place.
+I just wanted to present to you what took place and how our modern education system came to be.

 Too many people are drifting through life, feeling like they’re missing something.